imivi/arknights-pulls-calculator/README.md

 * **Distinction Certificates** (gold certs), mostly from recruitment and extra event welfare tokens, you can exchange 258 of them for 38 HH permits.
 * Any orundum from the **Intelligence Certification Store** (purple certs) beyond the 2000 orundum added on each rerun.
 Note that this orundum does not expire after the rerun ends.
 Therefore, if you are a new player or you have not cleared past reruns, you can still purchase any remaining orundum.
 * Maintenance compensation and random gifts in the mail.

-Note that you can add or deduct resources (orundum/permits/OP) at any date.
-Simply click on the resource total, and enter the amount gained or spent.

 ## Included in the calculations